Elsass1/agent-from-scratch/README.md

 ## License

-This project is provided for educational purposes as part of the Frontend Masters "Build an AI Agent from Scratch" course.
+This project is provided for educational purposes as part of the Frontend Masters "Build an AI Agent from Scratch" course by Scott Moss.
 All rights reserved.